-Dominant: tall, cool season bunchgrasses >perennial shrubs>cool season rhizomatous grasses>mid & short-size, cool season bunchgrasses=perennial forbs Sub-dominant: Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Minimal decadence, typically associated with shrub component.
-14. Average percent litter cover (%) and depth (in): Litter ranges from 0-20% of total canopy measurement with total litter (including beneath the plant canopy) from 75-100% expected.
-Herbaceous litter depth typically ranges from 10-25 mm.
-Woody litter can be up to a couple inches (4-6 cm).
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): English: 1200-2200 lb/ac (1700 lb/ac average); Metric: 1344-2464 kg/ha (1904 kg/ha average).
-16. Potential invasive (including noxious) species (native and non-native).
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Minimal decadence. - 14.
+Average percent litter cover (%) and depth (in): Litter ranges from 0-20% of total canopy measurement with total litter (including beneath the plant canopy) from 80-100% expected.
+Herbaceous litter depth typically ranges from 10-25 mm. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): English: 2800-3600 lb/ac (3200 lb/ac average); Metric: 3136-4032 kg/ha (3584 kg/ha average). - 16.
+Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Bare ground greater than 30% is the most common indicator of a threshold being crossed.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Bare ground greater than 20% is the most common indicator of a threshold being crossed.
 Greasewood and inland saltgrass are common increasers.
-Perennial pepperweed, annual mustards, halogeton, kochia, and Russian thistle are common invasive species in disturbed sites.

-17. Perennial plant reproductive capability: All species are capable of reproducing, except in
+Russian olive, saltcedar, and foxtail barley may invade the site. - 17.
+Perennial plant reproductive capability: All species are capable of reproducing, except in